 LCEC maintains trees for electric safety & reliability.
 Our vegetation management programs help to prevent contact between tree limbs and electric facilities which can cause power outages and unsafe conditions.
 Trees without the proper clearance can contact power lines during high winds or storms causing outages, fires and safety hazards.

-LCEC does not trim trees around streetlights unless there is a threat to reliability.
+LCEC does not prune trees around streetlights unless there is a threat to reliability.
 LCEC will maintain the area around streetlight lines only if damage is imminent to LCEC facilities and there is a threat to reliability of electric service or safety.
 Customers are responsible to trim vegetation around lighting equipment as needed.
-Contact a licensed tree trimmer or set up an appointment with LCEC to roll back the electrical line for safety purposes.
+Contact a qualified tree care professional or set up an appointment with LCEC to roll back the electrical line for safety purposes.

 In order to maintain the electric system, minimize tree-related outages and keep equipment operating safely, trees near electric facilities and lines are maintained on a regular cycle or removed.
 LCEC contracts with qualified tree care professionals, trained in safety practices, to systematically maintain and prune trees and other vegetation located in utility easements and in right-of-ways.

 Vegetation maintenance around electric facilities in specific areas throughout the LCEC service territory is conducted on a rotating cycle.
 However, situations or emergencies may arise from time to time that require changes to the schedule.

 LCEC is responsible for maintaining trees or vegetation contacting or having the potential to cause an outage on primary electric lines.
 Primary lines are the distribution or transmission lines that lead from the substation to the secondary lines that feed homes and businesses.